Vyral/rob-st-john/_posts/2019-04-16-the-importance-of-pre-listing-inspections.md

 {% include pullquote.html %}

 **3\.
-It can speed up the negotiation process.** Having a disclosure out there and having major issues already addressed will shorten up the timeline of your sale.&nbsp;
+It can speed up the negotiation process.** Having a disclosure out there and having major issues already addressed will shorten up the timeline of your sale.

-Any issues you find in your pre-listing inspection do require disclosure, even if you fix them. **There’s also no guarantee that the buyer’s inspection will bring up the same issues as yours.&nbsp;**
+Any issues you find in your pre-listing inspection do require disclosure, even if you fix them. **There’s also no guarantee that the buyer’s inspection will bring up the same issues as yours. **

 We have a pre-listing checklist that you can use as a starting point for finding out your home’s condition.
 If you would like the checklist, want recommendations for an inspector, or have any questions, feel free to reach out to me.
 I look forward to hearing from you soon.